 Either approach works well in specific situation.
 The one thing that doesn’t is to combine the two approaches.

-I’ve started to see situations, particularly when there is more than one post-test measurement, where data analysts attempt to use the baseline pre-test score as both a covariate and the first outcome measure in a repeated measures analysis.
+I’ve started to see data analysts attempt to use the baseline pre-test score as both a covariate and the first outcome measure in a repeated measures analysis.
+Particularly when there is more than one post-test measurement.

 That doesn’t work, because both approaches remove subject-specific variation, so it tries to remove that variation twice.